UTC Course Design Program

-Course redesign proposals for online and hybrid courses are being accepted through November 21, 2016.
+Course design proposals for new online and hybrid courses are being accepted.
 General education courses are given preference.
-Interested faculty should complete the form and email both a current syllabus and a letter of support from the Department Head to firstname.lastname@example.org.
+Interested faculty should complete the form.
+You must attach the current syllabus before submitting the form.
+Once submitted, the form will be forwarded to your department head for approval.
 Applications can be submitted by individuals or teams of faculty (up to 3).
 Courses for redesign will be selected by committee through a competitive process.
 Applicants will be notified of their selection within 30 days.

 Compensation for full participation in this project is $2,000 extra service pay per faculty person.
 Extra service pay will be paid in installments upon successful completion of each phase of the program.
 With approval by the WCTL Executive Director, limited additional funding will be available for each individual/team for: 1) faculty development related to teaching and learning (conference, workshop, institute, webinar, etc) and 2) software/equipment needed for the redesign.
 The selected faculty members/teams will sign an agreement that outlines deliverables, compensation, and pay schedule.

 - Redesigned course syllabus and course schedule.
 Syllabus and course materials must be in an accessible format.

 - Course content, activities, and assessments that align with the selected model (online or hybrid).

 - Training plan for all faculty teaching the course.

 - Assessment of redesign that measures course efficacy and student completion rates.